istrunfa/osc-dynamic-surface/README.md

 - Dynamically generates buttons (`btn_track_N`) and LED meters (`led_track_N`) inside the Open Stage Control surface
 - Applies track color to each button using the `colorWidget` property
 - Handles manual toggling and reflects selection back to REAPER using `/SelectN`
+- Optimized performance using `/SET` for label and toggle updates, and conditional `/EDIT` only for color changes

 ### ✅ `Surface.txt`
 Defines CSI widgets for 128 tracks, using this structure for each: